mirzamo/InterviewPractice/README.md

 # InterviewPractice
-Some Data Structure and Algorithm practices for interview.
+Some Data Structure and Algorithm practices for interview preparation.